Vonng/pigsty/docs/PARAM.md

   - { name: wiki     ,owner: dbuser_wiki     ,revokeconn: true ,comment: wiki meta database }
 ```

-In each DB definition, the DB  `name` is mandatory and the rest are optional.
+In each database definition, the DB  `name` is mandatory and the rest are optional.